 Python Library for Electrical Engineering Computational Analysis

-PYLEECAN objective is to provide a user-friendly, unified, flexible simulation framework for the multiphysic design and optimization of electrical machines and drives based on fully open-source software.
+PYLEECAN project provides a user-friendly, unified, flexible simulation framework for the multiphysic design and optimization of electrical machines and drives.

 The procedure to install and use Pyleecan is detailed on pyleecan website

 - PYLEECAN is fully coupled to FEMM to carry non-linear magnetostatic analysis including sliding band and symmetries.
-For now this coupling is available only on Windows.
+For now this coupling is available (only on Windows OS).

-- PYLEECAN includes an electrical model to solve the equivalent circuit of PMSM machine by using the FEMM coupling
+- PYLEECAN includes an electrical model to solve the equivalent circuit of PMSM and SCIM machines.

 - PYLEECAN is coupled to a multiobjective optimization library to carry design optimization of electrical machines.

-If you are interested by a topology or a specific model, you can open an issue on this Github repository to talk about it.
-We will gladly explain how to add it yourself or we will add it to the development list.
+If you are interested by a topology or a specific model, you can open an issue or a discussion on this Github repository to talk about it.
+We will gladly explain how to develop it yourself or we will add it to the development list.
 We are always looking for experimental data and model validation based on the last scientific research work.
 Even if you don't have time to work on pyleecan, sharing your expertise will be valued by the community.

 Documentation / Website